 During induction the volunteers are taught how to identify and prevent potential health threats and dangers.

-Team leader Harriet Reed instructs her group during a preparatory cooking session.
-Volunteers are encouraged to learn a number of skills, to prepare them for rural life in Tanzania.
+Team leader Harriet Reed instructs her group during a cooking session.
+Volunteers are encouraged to learn new skills, to prepare them for rural life in Tanzania.

-During induction volunteers can participate in competitive activities.
-The games encourage team building, before volunteers depart to their allocated projects where they will be for the coming months.
+During induction volunteers participate in team building activities, before volunteers depart to their allocated projects where they will be for the coming months.